“Professor, you made it!”

 “Show me.”
 He takes my phone from my trembling fingers and glances at the string of text messages.
 “When did these messages start?”

 “Today,” I say.
 “I’m sure it’s a wrong number.”

-“Or not,” he growls as my phone buzzes in his hand as another message appears.
-Etienne’s head jerks up as his eyes dart around the deserted hallway.
+“Or not,” he growls as my phone buzzes in his hand and another message appears.
+Etienne’s head jerks up as his gaze darts around the deserted hallway.